deadlyvipers/dojo_rules/introduction.md

 My name's Igor Goltsov.
-I'm Magento Developer but i want to became GitHub master in 2015 year and start own deadly useful and hightly popular support service and dozen ones for ecommerce.
+I'm Magento Developer but i want to became GitHub master in 2015 year and start own deadly useful and hightly profitable support service and dozen ones for ecommerce.
 Sure i'll done it.
 Especialy if I learn this course.
 This class should make my work efficient and professional.
 Let's go ->